Reading Time: 3 minutes

 Like many people, some truck drivers are at more serious risk of contracting the virus due to pre-existing conditions and weak immune systems.
 However, being on the road 24/7 and often 6-7 days a week, they are not in a position to get sick.
 Their clients are awaiting the collection and delivery of their car shipments.

 Then there’s also the issue of interacting with the public while maintaining social distancing.
-Here are some of the actions that are being implemented where possible by our truckers.

 - Due to the sanitary concerns of roller grills, food buffets, convenience stores and truck stops, our truckers prepare food in their own trucks wherever possible.